Welcome to Acorn Park

 - Establish Acorn Park School as an exceptional provision in the education and care of young people on the Autism Spectrum

-We are a fully integrated community of professionals who use evidence based practices to increase quality of life for children on the Autism Spectrum and their families.
-Acorn Park are building their community around 3 core beliefs:
+We are a fully integrated community of professionals who use evidence-based practices to increase the quality of life for children on the Autism Spectrum and their families.
+Acorn Park is building their community around 3 core beliefs:

 - Social communication and socio-emotional development are of highest priority

 - Underlying principles and values based on theories of children’s learning and language development

 - Children’s Goals are developmentally appropriate and based on functional needs recognising individual differences